biglists/blog/_posts/2021-11-07-how-I-made-57-938-from-1-single-youtube-video.markdown

 ---
 layout: post
-title:  "COMPETITIONS IN SOCIAL MEDIA - HOW TO ORGANIZE AND PROMOTE COMPETITIONS ON FACEBOOK OR INSTAGRAM?"
+title:  "[GUIDE]: How I Made $57,938 from 1 Single YouTube Video [2021]"
 date:   2021-11-05 12:02:58 +0200
 categories: sales
-image: /images/posts/competition-social-media.jpg
+image: /images/posts/money-making-machine.jpg
-shares: 1112
+shares: 847
 ---

 What's up, guys.
 I've been doing this for a long time, and finally decided to make a post for the newbies out there who want to learn more and get a better life.